danReynolds/SummonerExpert/README.md

 Response: "Bard got worse in the last patch and is currently ranked 13 with a 47.68% win rate and a 7.46% play rate as a Support."

 **Matchups**:

+Query: Ask it how one champion is doing against another like "How is Nocturne doing against Vi?" or "Who wins in Jinx vs Caitlyn?"

+Answer: "Jinx got worse against Caitlyn in the latest patch and has a win rate of 50.02% against the Sheriff of Piltover in ADC."

+**Counters**:

 Query: Ask it who to play against a champion in a role like "Who counters Diana Mid?" or "Who should I play against Mordekaiser Top?"